I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 https://github.com/aws-solutions/automated-security-response-on-aws

-Recently, I happened to check the GitHub repository and noticed that the major version had been upgraded to v3.
+Recently, I happened to check the GitHub repository and noticed that the major version had been updated to v3.

 Since I hadn't updated the version for a while, I decided to take this opportunity to upgrade from v2.2.1 to v3.1.1.

-If you're using it for the first time, please refer to the procedures in the official documentation.
+If you're using it for the first time, please refer to the official documentation for the procedure.

-• Web UI has been added, allowing you to check and execute remediation history
+• Added Web UI, allowing checking and executing remediation history

-• Support for Security Hub v2, with Security Control findings support
+• Support for Security Hub v2 and Security Control findings

 • Filtering functionality moved from stack parameters to SSM Parameter Store

-• EventBridge rules consolidated from per-Control ID rules to a single rule
+• EventBridge rules integrated from per-Control ID rules to a single rule

-• Added DynamoDB tables for storing finding data, remediation history, etc.
+• Added DynamoDB tables to store finding data, remediation history, etc.

-I'll check the details later, but the newly added UI looks like this, allowing you to execute and check remediation history.
+We'll check the details later, but the added UI looks like this screen that lets you execute and check remediation history.

 スクリーンショット 2026-01-29 午前11.35.56-2.png